 Nerve pain symptoms vary depending on how long the nerve remains compressed:

 - Mild – many degenerative spine conditions either remain completely asymptomatic, or else they intermittently present symptoms of mild nerve compression, such as a warm electric or burning sensation that travels from the back or neck and through the extremities.

 - Moderate – in some cases, a nerve can remain compressed long enough to sustain damage.
 This can result in tingling or a pins-and-needles sensation because the nerve’s ability to send signals to the brain is impaired.

 - Severe – prolonged nerve compression can result in numbness, loss of feeling, paralysis, or muscle atrophy due to a sustained absence of motor and sensory signals from the distressed nerve.

-The majority of individuals that suffer from mild or moderate nerve pain symptoms will likely be able to find relief with conservative treatments like hot and cold compresses, behavior modification, non-steroidal anti-inflammatory drugs, and periods of rest.
+The majority of individuals that suffer from mild or moderate nerve pain symptoms will likely be able to find relief with conservative treatments like hot and cold compresses, behavior modification, non-steroidal anti-inflammatory drugs and periods of rest.
 If your nerve pain does not subside after weeks or months of these methods and your condition threatens to become severe, consider contacting Laser Spine Institute.
 We specialize in a variety of minimally invasive, outpatient procedures that have helped tens of thousands of people find relief from back and neck pain.
-As the Leader in Endoscopic Spine Surgery®, we offer state-of-the-art endoscopic techniques in a comfortable, inviting environment.
+As the Leader in Minimally Invasive Spine Surgery®, we offer state-of-the-art techniques in a comfortable, inviting environment.
 Contact us today for a complimentary review of your MRI or CT scan.